Plan Funding Overview - Managing the Funded Status

 In 2019, the funded ratio increased to 97% on a smoothed basis, up from 96% in 2018, reflecting improvement for the seventh consecutive year.

 Making good, long-term decisions to protect the Plan’s funded status is critical to keeping the Plan healthy over the long term.
 There are three levers available to manage the Plan’s funded status:

 Responsibility for implementing strategies to manage these three levers is shared between OMERS Sponsors Corporation and OMERS Administration Corporation.

-OMERS Sponsors Corporation sets contribution rates and benefit levels - taking into consideration the Plan’s funded status (surplus, reserve or deficit).
-Decisions are guided by a clear framework - a Funding Management Strategy - that protects the Plan’s funded status and supports pension security and sustainability for current and future retirees.
+The OMERS Sponsors Corporation sets contribution rates and benefit levels - taking into consideration the Plan’s funded status (full reserve, partial reserve or deficit) - to ensure the Plan remains sustainable, affordable and meaningful for generations to come.